stat545ubc-2023/mda-maggiechops/main.md

 working with this type of data during my graduate studies.
 As a non-BC student, I admire Vancouver’s greenery and am interested in exploring more about the various tree species located throughout this beautiful city.
-I often commute for work and classes between Fairview and UBC campus, so I would be intrigued to use this dataset to visualize more information about the landscape I see while en route on the 99 bus line (and learn more about trees in the process)!
+I commute for work and classes between Fairview and UBC campus, so I am intrigued to use this dataset to investigate the landscape I see while en route on the 99 bus line (and learn more about trees in the process)!

 <!----------------------------------------------------------------------------->